simonwep/selection/docs/index.md

       details: A cutting-edge bundle for modern web development, ensuring compatibility with the latest standards and practices.
     - icon: 🔩
       title: Ultra Tiny
-      details: Extremely lightweight, around 4kb in size, making it perfect for performance-critical applications.
+      details: Extremely lightweight, around 4kb in size, making it perfect for performance and size-critical applications.
     - icon: 👌
       title: Simple Usage
-      details: Easy to use with minimal setup required, allowing developers to integrate it quickly into their projects.
+      details: Easy to use with minimal setup required, allowing developers to integrate it quickly into any kind of project.
     - icon: ⚡
       title: Highly Optimized
-      details: Performance-focused and highly efficient, designed to handle large datasets and complex operations smoothly.
+      details: Performance-focused and highly efficient, designed to handle large amounts of DOM elements with ease.
     - icon: 🚀
       title: Zero Dependencies
       details: No external dependencies required, reducing the risk of conflicts and simplifying the build process.